Leading the embedded systems student org — organizing projects, mentoring members, and overseeing technical direction across the team.

 view project

-Hardware in the Loop System for Drones
+UAV Hardware in the Loop System

 view project